Change the default messaging app on your Galaxy phone

 Switch the default texting app

 1. Most messaging apps will need to be set as the default app to operate, and will prompt you to set it as the default when you open them.
 Open the message app you want to set as the default app.
-For this example, open Samsung Messages.
+For this example, open Google Messages.

 2. A pop-up should appear asking you to switch the current app to the default messaging app.